MicrosoftDocs/win32/desktop-src/shell/schema-library-propertystore.md

 ---
-Description: 'The &lt;propertyStore&gt; element specifies a set of one or more properties used by this library.
-This element is optional and has no attributes.' ms.assetid: '19532C1F-686F-4c14-8BA8-0043E77BE594'
+Description: The &lt;propertyStore&gt; element specifies a set of one or more properties used by this library.
+This element is optional and has no attributes. ms.assetid: 19532C1F-686F-4c14-8BA8-0043E77BE594
-title: 'propertyStore Element (Library Schema)'
+title: propertyStore Element (Library Schema) ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # propertyStore Element (Library Schema)